thorinii/ast-editor-experiments/README.md

 * ' ' on an expression to call it as a function
 * '.' on an expression to call a function with it
 * Render a 3D dependency diagram
+* When we have types, have three modes
+  * no checking
+  * warning
+  * forbid breaking changes
+    * requires type checking synchronously in the change and vetoing it
+* Need to have some core engine code running on both server and client (ie type checker, AST tools).
+* Implement a fancy circular tool switcher thing using keyboard shortcuts (ctrl-space or something)
+  * refactoring
+  * create/delete top-levels/tests/watches/etc
+  * use ':' for the magic popup picker
+* show documentation
+* show dependencies/dependents